 I want to share some of the considerations in making that decision and some of the implementation details.
-This won’t be a comprehensive case for all the reasons you might choose Azure API Management, but it will at the very least describe one use case and provide information for you to help make your judgment.
+This won’t be a comprehensive case for all the reasons you might choose Azure API Management, but it will at the very least describe what is API management in Azure and one use case for you to help make your judgment.

 The application in question is a React-based Single Paged Application (SPA) hosted in an Azure App Service with an ASP.NET Core 3.1 Web API backend.
 The application uses Azure Active Directory (AAD) authentication.

 The application previously exposed data to an external system via the same API built into the application called by the SPA from the client browser.
 The external system uses an AAD service principal with a client ID and secret for authentication.
 This external system polls the API approximately once per minute.
 It only reads data and receives JSON results.

 We separated this external API into its own Azure App Service and now host it behind Azure API Management.
 Check out our Azure API management tutorial with screenshots to see how to implement.